Career and wellbeing workshops for individual researchers

 Early career researchers and anyone working in research who’s new to research communication.

-The workshop is purposely designed to be accessible and relevant for researchers working in any discipline.
+This workshop is designed to be useful for researchers working in any discipline - past attendees have included physicists, psychologists, and healthcare professionals.

 What you'll get out of it: